LudwigThePig/airbnb-reviews/README.md

-### AIRBNB_CLONE PROJECT ###
+### AirBnB System Design Capston ###

-This is the reviews component of my team's project mocking an airbnb page for a listing.
+This is the reviews component  of AirBnB's website that has been scaled up to 10,000 requests per second.

 KEY TECHNOLOGIES:
 - Express node framework